- All online students pay in-state tuition rates.

 Iowa State's individual schools and programs hold 49 specialized accreditations.
 For example, the Accreditation Board for Engineering and Technology provides credentials for engineering programs, while the American Veterinary Medical Association accredits the veterinary medicine degree.

 Iowa State admits first-year students based on a formula that considers each applicant's ACT score, percentile ranking in high school, GPA, and high school transcripts.
 The school also accepts candidates with GED or high school equivalency exams.
+Iowa State University acceptance rate for undergraduate students is around 89%.

 Transfer applicants with at least 24 transferable credits from an accredited school and a GPA of at least 2.25 receive guaranteed admissions.
 Applicants who meet the GPA requirements but have 24 credits cannot earn automatic admission.
 Candidates with less than 24 credits must meet the GPA standards along with all freshman admissions requirements.